-NOTE: we will use the most recent data if a user has scheduled multiple events.
-This includes both in-product scheduling and those completed via the webpage.
+Note: We will use the most recent data if a user has scheduled multiple events.
+This includes both in-product scheduling and those scheduled via the webpage.

 You can use this to schedule calls with users, as per their convenience, and based on who they are and what they have done in your product.
 Some reasons why you might schedule calls include:

 Get feedback on a new feature or beta test

 Offer a customer success webinar to help users better learn your product

 For ideas, check out some examples of how customers use Calendly here.